-This senate bill requires that a qualified professional complete the inspection of wood exterior elevated elements of multifamily residential buildings by January 1, 2025.
+This senate bill requires that a qualified professional complete the inspection of wood exterior elevated elements of multifamily residential buildings by January 1, 2025--less than a year away.
 The bill also requires repair of the elements should damage be found.
 (Subsequent inspections are also required by January 1 every six years thereafter).
-This may seem like a while, but with the kinds of risk associated with balconies, the problem only compounds over time, and takes more resources to resolve.
+And with the kinds of risk associated with balconies, the problem only compounds over time, and takes more resources to resolve.

 Does this apply to your property?

 - Your multifamily property has three or more dwelling units

 - Your building has elevated exterior walking surfaces exposed to weather